certtools/intelmq/docs/Developers-Guide.md

 ## Testing

 All changes have to be tested and new contributions must be accompanied by according unit tests.
-You can run the tests by changing to the directory with IntelMQ repository and running either `unittest` or `nosetests`:
+You can run the tests by changing to the directory with IntelMQ repository and running either `unittest` or `nosetests3`:

     cd /opt/dev_intelmq
     python3 -m unittest {discover|filename}  # or